 At the law office of Shaffer & Engle Law Offices, LLC, senior partner and Harrisburg RICO attorney Jeffrey Engle has extensive experience defending federal criminal cases, including cases involving RICO and drug crimes.
 He was a prosecutor for three years.
 He understands how prosecutors gather evidence to prove cases, and can identify deficits in the prosecution's case.

 Likewise, Elisabeth K.H.
 Pasqualini is an accomplished federal defense attorney who has the experience you need to fight back against RICO charges.

 When someone is indicted by the grand jury under RICO, the U.S. Attorney or Attorney General can seize the personal or business property thought to be involved in the criminal activity.
 They could file an injunction to freeze assets or require the person they've charged to put up a performance bond.
 This can be extremely costly.

-If you have been subpoenaed to appear before a grand jury or are facing criminal charges for a white collar crime or RICO, contact a Pennsylvania money laundering attorney at the Harrisburg law office of Shaffer & Engle Law Offices, LLC.
+If you have been subpoenaed to appear before a grand jury or are facing criminal charges for a white collar crime, racketeering or some other organized crime, contact an experienced criminal defense attorney at the Harrisburg law office of Shaffer & Engle Law Offices, LLC.

 Learn more about RICO charges on our Criminal Law Blog.